tox-dev/tox/docs/user_guide.rst

 the :ref:`package` configuration to ``wheel``.
 Wheels are much faster to install than source distributions.

 To query the projects dependencies tox will use a virtual environment whose name is defined under the :ref:`package_env` configuration (by default ``.pkg``).
-The virtual environment to use for building the package depends on the artifact
+The virtual environment used for building the package depends on the artifact
 built:

 - for source distribution the :ref:`package_env`,